 Ovulatory dysfunction is often associated with a low progesterone level, short luteal phase (number of days from ovulation to menses), infrequent or absent ovulations or PCOS (Polycystic Ovary Syndrome)

 Clomiphene is most often prescribed for abnormal ovulation.
-Measuring day 3 FSH and estrogen levels can help your physician determine if you are a candidate for Clomiphene treatment.
+Measuring day 3 FSH and estrogen levels can help your fertility specialist determine if you are a candidate for Clomiphene treatment.

 - The treatment is most effective when day 3 FSH and estrogen levels are normal.